r3cursive123/browser_update/README.md

 ##########
 #FUNCTIONS
-Create payload using either msfvenom OR unicron
+Create payload using either msfvenom OR unicorn
 Launch empire
 Create empire payload named: iempire.txt (NAME IT THAT!!!or edit the injectempire.rc file) - sadly this must be done manually ) unless someone has insight?!?!